amstan/openCICAD/Message-Structure.md

 ### EoM

 End of Message.
-9 Recessive Bits.
+10 Recessive Bits.
+This is longer than 1 byte + delimiter.

 ### Byte delimiters.